samuelArandia/samuelArandia/README.md

 ### Hi there, I'm Samuel 👋
  <h2>I am a systems analysis and programming technician</h2>

+<h3>I am a proactive and responsible person, trained to build on foundations and fundamentals.
+My skills include a focus on achieving objectives, creative problem solving, teamwork, written communication and logical thinking.
+I am looking for a challenging and dynamic position to continue adding experience and knowledge. </h3>

 ### My skills ⚡

 - **Languages →** HTML, CSS, SCSS, JavaScript, Python.